 Literature at HZB

 Here you find hints for your literature search, be it literature which has been stocked in the library or which can be purchased or retrieved from other libraries.
-The best searching strategy depends on whether you are after the full text of which you have the citation or whether you want literature about a topic or publications by a given author or references to work which cites a given person or ...
+There are many possibilities.

 You know the reference to a journal article and want to get the full text?